Tribe of Gad: Tribal territory

 Following the completion of the conquest of Canaan by the Israelite tribes after about 1200 BCE, Joshua allocated the land among the twelve tribes.
 However, in the case of the Tribes of Gad, Reuben and half of Manasseh, Moses allocated land to them on the eastern side of the Jordan River and the Dead Sea.
 The Tribe of Gad was allocated the central region of the three, east of Ephraim and West Manasseh, though the exact location is ambiguous.

 "The border was Jazer, and all the cities of Gilead, and half the land of the children of Ammon, unto Aroer that is before Rabbah; and from Heshbon unto Ramath-mizpeh, and Betonim; and from Mahanaim unto the border of Lidbir and in the valley, Beth-haram, and Beth-nimrah, and Succoth, and Zaphon, the rest of the kingdom of Sihon king of Heshbon, the Jordan being the border thereof, unto the uttermost part of the sea of Chinnereth beyond the Jordan eastward."

 Among the cities mentioned in as having at some point been part of territory of the Tribe of Gad were Ramoth, Jaezer, Aroer, and Dibon, though some of these are marked in as belonging to Reuben.

 The location was never secure from invasion and attacks, since to the south it was exposed to the Moabites, and like the other tribes east of the Jordan was exposed on the north and east to Aram-Damascus and later the Assyrians.

 Archaeological evidence

 Gad is mentioned in the Mesha Stele (ca 840 BCE), where the Moabite king Mesha boast about his conquest of Atoroth (very probably Khirbat Ataruz): "And the men of Gad dwelled in the country of Ataroth from ancient times, and the king of Israel fortified Ataroth".
-Also Mesha calls his father " Chemosh-gad, king of Moab, the Dibonite", indicating that Dibon was already a major Moabite settlement for a long time (his father having been king for thirty years before him).
-This shows that in the middle of the 9th century BCE the Moabites still recognized Gad as a separate tribe, and as a part of the kingdom of Israel, but had been pushing them north for a long while (with apperently Dibon taken in the 10th century BCE).
+Also Mesha calls his father "Chemosh-gad, king of Moab, the Dibonite", indicating that Dibon was already a major Moabite settlement for a long time (his father having been king for thirty years before him).
+This shows that in the middle of the 9th century BCE the Moabites still recognized Gad as a separate tribe, and as a part of the kingdom of Israel, but had been pushing them north for a long while (with apparently Dibon taken in the 10th century BCE).